AllenDang/gform/README.md

     }

 The event handler uses the same method signature "func(arg *EventArg)", but a new struct named "RawMsg" will be filled to the "data" field of EventArg.

     type RawMsg struct {
         Hwnd           w32.HWND
         Msg            uint
         WParam, LParam uintptr
     }

+The same with convenient event handler, if you bind two methods for one event, the first bind will be overwritten by later bind.
+And bind "nil" to a message is allowed.

 # Setup